-Endorsement Minors
+Licensed Minors

-Completion of an endorsement minor together with successful licensure examinations and student teaching at the seventh or eighth grade level qualifies graduates to add a 5-8 grade endorsement to the K-6 elementary education license.
+Students may choose to complete a licensed minor along with their elementary education major.
+Licensed minors may lead to a Minnesota licensure endorsement in addition to the K-6 elementary education license.
+Completion of a licensed minor together with successful licensure examinations and student teaching at the seventh or eighth grade level qualifies graduates to add a 5-8 grade endorsement to the K-6 elementary education license.
 The Spanish minor qualifies for a K-8 endorsement.
 The educational technology minor qualifies for a K-12 endorsement.